Can you get life insurance over 70?

 Can you have a joint funeral plan with your partner?

 Yes.
 It’s possible for over 70s to secure a joint funeral plan arrangement.
 However, we don’t currently offer this option at Reassured.

 Certain funeral plan providers allow you to put two names on the plan.
 Therefore, it can be used for either partner, depending on who passes away first.
-Other providers will only allow one name onto the plan.

 A joint funeral plan lessens the financial pressure placed on the first death.
 When the second partner dies, the estate could then fund the cost of the funeral.